 Don’t get weird about this.
 It’s hard enough for me to keep track and know exactly where we’ll be next week.
 I can’t expect the same from my friends and family.
 At least they’re asking.
 If they’re not, they probably don’t care.

-What?
 People have a lot going on, and your galavanting around the country is probably not at the top of their minds.
-If they don’t ask at all, like ever, that’s really not cool, though.
+If they don’t ask at all, like ever, that’s not cool, though.

 You will see things that surprise you.

 There are places in this country where moose walk right into the town’s coffee shops and stay a while.
 There are hippie towns in the middle of very red states and culinary delights in places you really didn’t consider before.
-In some places, pirates ride down the street on their scooters.

 You’ll make all kinds of weird and unplanned stops as a travel nomad just because there’s no way to know about every little thing you’ll come upon while on the road.
 Embrace those little moments of magic, as you won’t always see things that delight you.